InsightDataScience/find-political-donors/README.md

-We would ignore the first record because the `OTHER_ID` field contains data and is not null and empty.
+We would ignore the first record because the `OTHER_ID` field contains data and is not empty.
 Moving to the next record, we would write out the first line of `medianvals_by_zip.txt` to be:

 `C00177436|30004|384|1|384`